 The mouthpiece is the part of the instrument that has most influence on the tuning and tone of an instrument.
-The reed is held on the mouthpiece by means of a ligature and that can also influence the sound produced.
+The reed is held on the mouthpiece by means of a ligature and both the reed and ligature also influence the sound produced.